heng2j/multigrid/HW2.md

 - **target-kl**:
   - **Definition**: Target Kullback-Leibler (KL) divergence.
 It's a threshold used in some PPO implementations to apply early stopping to prevent large policy updates.
 If the KL divergence between the new and old policy exceeds this target, the update can be skipped or the learning rate can be adjusted.
   - **Relevance**: Ensures policy updates do not stray too far from the original policy, maintaining training stability.

+Here are definition of the PPO-specific parameters used in RLLib: